-Google Play Store has recently added “Published date” for all the apps in the Play Store.
+Google Play Store has recently added a “Published date” for all the apps in the Play Store.
 Now, you can also check for it to make sure whether the app has existed for some time or was it recently added to the Play Store.

 Check App Developer’s Name

 Even if by chance, two apps with the same name and icon are uploaded to the Google Play Store, the probability of them having the same developer name is almost none.
-In such situations where you can’t distinguish between multiple apps with same name or icon, look at the developer’s name.
+In such situations where you can’t distinguish between multiple apps with the same name or icon, look at the developer’s name.